dgonz10663/telemetry-decoder/README.md

 # Telemetry Decoder: Modular C++ System for Drone Telemetry

-A modular C++ telemetry decoding system that reads fixed-length binary packets from a drone or spacecraft, validates each with a CRC-8 checksum, parses the decoded fields (timestamp, GPS, altitude, temperature, flags), and outputs the data to both the console and a CSV log file.
+A modular C++ telemetry decoding system that reads fixed-length binary packets from an ISR drone, validates each with a CRC-8 checksum, parses the decoded fields (timestamp, GPS, altitude, temperature, flags), and outputs the data to both the console and a CSV log file.